codehsbooks/introcs/Basic-JavaScript-and-Graphics/local-variables-and-scope.md

 ###What is Scope?
 Now that we know what local variables are, we can define "scope".
 A variable's scope is the function or loop where a variable exists.
-The scope is defined by the block of code where
+The scope is defined by the block of code where a variable has been defined and has a valid value.
+Let's look at a bit of code to clear things up.
+In the function ```averageNumbers()``` below,  there are two local variables and three function argument variables.

 ```